Shubham828773/Student-Management-System/README.md

-Student Management System - Java Swing GUI
+🎓 Student Management System (Java Swing)
-Overview
-This is a simple Student Management System implemented in Java using the Swing framework.
-It provides a graphical user interface (GUI) where users can:

-Enter student details (Name, Roll Number, Degree)

-Enter marks for 4 subjects

-Calculate total marks, percentage, and grade

-View the result in a formatted text area
+A simple GUI-based Student Management System built using Java Swing.
+The application allows users to input student details and display the results in a formatted area.
+It is designed for educational purposes and to demonstrate basic GUI development with Java.

-Features
+🧰 Features
-User-friendly GUI for data entry and result display

-Input validation for marks (ensures values between 0 and 100)

-Automatic calculation of total, percentage, and grade

-Scrollable result area for displaying output

-Requirements
-Java Development Kit (JDK) 8 or higher

-How to Run
-Compile the code:

-Open a terminal/command prompt and navigate to the directory containing the .java file.
-Run:

-bash
-Copy
-Edit
-javac StudentManagementGUI.java
-Run the application:

-bash
-Copy
-Edit
-java StudentManagementGUI
-GUI Layout
-The GUI consists of:
+User-friendly interface built with Java Swing

-Text fields for:
+Input fields for:

 Student Name